sdelvalle57/holochain_multisig/Readme.md

             module.exports = {
                 client: {
                     name: 'Holochain Multisig [web]',
-                    service: `the name of your service set in `https://engine.apollographql.com/, },
+                    service: 'the name of your service set in step 3', },
             };